EFT enables therapists to facilitate rapid relief from emotional distress, enhancing the effectiveness of the therapeutic process.

 Relaxation

-The Emotional Freedom Technique (EFT) can be a very effective tool for relaxation and stress reduction.
-EFT combines elements of cognitive therapy and acupressure to help clients release negative emotions and promote feelings of calm and relaxation.
+Tapping can be a very effective tool for relaxation and stress reduction.
+Tapping combines elements of cognitive therapy, stimulation of senses, and acupressure to help clients release negative emotions and promote feelings of calm and relaxation.

-Like other relaxation techniques, EFT can help to lower blood pressure, slow heart rate and breathing, and promote better sleep.
-EFT can also help clients manage anxiety, depression, and other emotional issues that may be contributing to their distress.
+Like other relaxation techniques, Tapping can help to lower blood pressure, slow heart rate and breathing, and promote better sleep.
+Tapping can also help clients manage anxiety, depression, and other emotional issues that may be contributing to their distress.

 A More Rapid Change in Assessment Levels